 Dayton Public Schools offers diverse options for early childhood education.
-DPS Early Childhood Education programs provide services for children from 3.5 years to 5 years old.
-As a district, our goal is to consolidate the efforts of all preschool programs by establishing a common vision in meeting the needs of a diverse preschool population.
+DPS Early Childhood Education programs provide services for children from 3.5-to-5 years old.
+As a district, the goal is to consolidate the efforts of all preschool programs by establishing a common vision for meeting the needs of a diverse preschool population.
 You must be a resident of the Dayton Public Schools district to take advantage of these wonderful programs.

 HOW DO I ENROLL MY CHILD IN A DPS PRESCHOOL PROGRAM?

-Enrollment at Dayton Public Schools is open for students in preschool through grade 12.
-The registration process is much the same for all, but there are some added forms that preschool parents/guardians must fill out for their child.
+Enrollment at Dayton Public Schools is open for students in Preschool through grade 12.
+The registration process is much the same for all, but there are some added forms that preschool parents/guardians must fill out for their children.

 PRESCHOOL SELECTION PROCESS

 After a registration form is submitted, parents will receive an enrollment letter them of their child's placement in either a Title I Early Childhood Education (ECE) or Early Childhood Inclusive Preschool (ECIP) program.